 - Napa/Sonoma – Wine country is only a short drive away!
 While I think it’s WAY more fun to plan an entire trip to this area alone, if you only have a day.. definitely take advantage!
 We visit all the time.
 Stay at Carneros Resort if possible.. it’s the best in the area.
 Click here for our Napa Travel Guide.

 - Half Moon Bay – Known as a local ‘hidden favorite’ weekend getaway spot for it’s beautiful and picturesque beaches and seafood.
 Stay at the gorgeous Ritz Carlton if you can – it’s amazing.
 Make sure to eat at Sam’s Chowder House or Barbara’s Fish Trap.. both are incredible.

 - Monterey – Such a fun little town.
 Definitely visit the Monterey Bay Aquarium (one of the best in the U.S.) and shop.

 Hope this guide helps you if you’re thinking about visiting San Francisco!
 There is so much to do in this beautiful city and we have loved sharing it with all of you.
-If you have any helpful info that you would like to include, please share below!
+If you have any helpful info that you would like to include in the San Francisco Travel Guide, please share below!
 As usual we look forward to all of your input and recommendations.